-- 7.1 The site is well contained visually and a suitably landscaped development will have no adverse landscape or visual impacts. - 7.2 There is a good network of green open spaces in the area.
+- 7.1 The site is well contained visually and a suitably landscaped development will have no adverse landscape or visual impacts.
+The land lies between Station Lane to the west, the Grand Union Canal to the east, a minor road to the north and the center of Lapworth to the south. - 7.2 The land is contained and well defined by existing roads, development and other features.
+There are therefore clearly defined long term defensible boundaries, one of the key considerations in determining the suitability of land for release from the Green Belt. - 7.3 There is a good network of green open spaces in the area.
 Landscape buffering along the eastern edge of the site adjoining the Grand Union canal would provide a natural habitat for local flora and fauna.
-Informal open space and children's play areas would also be provided as part of the proposed scheme. - 7.3 A particular benefit of the site is the proximity to the existing network of footpaths and bridleways running alongside the Grand Union Canal bordering the east of the site.
+Informal open space and children's play areas would also be provided as part of the proposed scheme. - 7.4 A particular benefit of the site is the proximity to the existing network of footpaths and bridleways running alongside the Grand Union Canal bordering the east of the site.
 Open space provision along the eastern edge of the site would enhance informal recreation opportunities in this area.